TDesjardins/gwt-knowledge/README.md

 # gwt-knowledge
-Collection of GWT knowledge ans resources
+Collection of GWT knowledge and resources